atrisovic/weather-panel.github.io/_sources/content/gridded-data.md

 ```

 (content:station-data)=
-## A Warning on Using Station Data
+## A warning on using station data

 Station data (e.g., [Global Historical Climatology Network (GHCN)](https://climatedataguide.ucar.edu/climate-data/ghcn-global-historical-climatology-network-related-gridded-products) and the Global Summary of the Day) *can* be useful in policy and economic applications, and has been frequently used by especially older studies in the field.
 It provides a high degree of accuracy in areas of high station density, which generally corresponds to areas with a higher population density and a higher income level.
 Especially if you are working with urban areas, station data will likely capture the urban heat island effect more accurately than any gridded product.